Focus and Scope

 Peer Review Process

-All published articles undergo an external double-blind peer review process, except for those to be published in Visions and Reviews, readings and announcements, directly refereed by the journal’s Scientific Committee.
-Submissions are first evaluated by the Editors and the members of the Editorial Committee within four weeks.
+All published articles undergo an external double-blind peer review process, except for those to be published in Visions and Reviews, readings and announcements, directly assessed by the journal’s Editorial committee.
+Submissions are first pre-evaluated by the Editors and the members of the Editorial Committee within three weeks.
 If a manuscript is considered suitable for publication, it is sent to at least two referees.
 The peer review process is double-blind, whereby both referees and authors are kept anonymous.

-Referees are asked to evaluate the manuscript within four weeks.
-If the reviews are positive, but the manuscript requires to be revised and resubmitted, the author is expected to submit the revised version in four weeks.
+Referees are asked to evaluate the manuscript within three weeks.
+If reviews are positive, but the manuscript requires to be revised and/or resubmitted, the author is expected to submit a revised version in three weeks.
 Publication decisions by the Editors / Board of Directors are final.

 Firenze University Press is experimenting a National legal deposition and long-term digital preservation service